-The main serious failures that occur with a 3D printer is electronic fires, due to electrical currents and heat building up in the wiring.
+The main serious failures that occur with a 3D printer is electronic fires, due to electric currents and heat building up in the wiring.

 Most people aren’t electrical engineers so might not be clued-up in knowing what to check and look for, but this side of things is very important.

 Electronic fires can easily spread around a room, even if the chances are small of it starting are small.
 An example of a way a flame can start is a connector not being able to handle the current from the heated bed.

 If you want to 3D print when you are not home, make sure you are knowledgeable on the wiring aspect of your printer.

 If you have a 3D printer which was built up from a kit, the electrical safety standards are your responsibility, and not the manufacturer of the kit.

 This means if you are not an expert and put together a kit, it’s definitely not something you want to leave on while not at home.